• Skip to primary navigation

 Shrimp and Vegetables

-• Raw shrimp, 26-30/lb (peeled, deveined, tail removed) - You can buy frozen or fresh shrimp.
+- Raw shrimp, 26-30/lb (peeled, deveined, tail removed) - You can buy frozen or fresh shrimp.
 To save time, buy deveined and no shells.
-If you use frozen shrimp, you want to thaw them in the fridge overnight or under running (not standing) cold water.
+If you use frozen large shrimp, you want to thaw them in the fridge overnight or under running (not standing) cold water.

-• Medium Onion diced - You need about ½ of a medium-size onion or 1 small onion.
-You can substitute with white onion, red onion, shallot, or even scallions.
+- Medium Onion diced - You need about ½ of a medium-size onion or 1 small onion.
+You can substitute with white onion, red onion, shallot, or even scallions, green or spring onions.

 Other Ingredients

-• Coconut Milk, unsweetened - Not all coconut milks are created equal.
+- Coconut Milk, unsweetened - Not all coconut milks are created equal.
 Some brands will give you a grainy consistency and texture that is not appealing.
-I used A Taste of Thai, First Pressing, which is smooth and creamy and blends into the sauce evenly.
+I used a whole can of coconut milk from A Taste of Thai, First Pressing, which is smooth and creamy and blends into the sauce evenly.
 If you don't have coconut milk, you can substitute in half and half or heavy cream.

-I recommend serving this Moqueca Shrimp Stew with Brazilian Rice.
+I recommend serving this Moqueca Shrimp Stew with white rice and Brazilian Rice is a perfect option.

 Simple Equipment and Tools